Does AMB West offer other public access recreational opportunities?

 How are hunters selected?

-Cow elk hunts are drawn by the day selected.
-Typically, there are 10 to 40 applicants per day, and only two to four hunters are drawn for each day.
+Cow elk hunts are drawn by the day selected on the application.
+We receive roughly 1800 applications annually.
+Typically, there are 10 to 40 applicants per day, and only two to three hunters are drawn for each day.
 Hunt coordinators will draw cow hunters the first week of October.

 Over 300 Park County residents apply for a general season bull elk hunt each year, and only four hunters are drawn.
 The first person drawn gets to select which day they’d prefer to hunt and so on down the line.
-A live drawing will be conducted on October 1st.
+A live drawing will be conducted in early October at Yellowstone Sporting Goods in Livingston on a date TBD.

 How will I be contacted?